filterpaper/qmk_userspace/readme.md

     "version": 1
 }
 ```
-The build process will construct a transient `keymap.c` from JSON file, and C preprocessor will use macros defined in `layout.h` to expand them into the real layout structure in the compile process.
+Finally, add `#include layout.h` into `config.h`.
+The build process will construct a transient `keymap.c` from JSON file that includes `config.h`, and C preprocessor will use macros defined in `layout.h` to expand them into the real layout structure in the compile process.
-## Layering home row modifiers
+## Wrapping home row modifiers
 [Home row mods](https://precondition.github.io/home-row-mods) feature can be placed over the layout macros.
 A home row mod macro is defined below following the keyboard's matrix layout (crkbd/rev1) with home letters wrapped by a mod-tap:
 ```c
 #define HRM(a) HRM_SACG(a)